Hexadite/acs-keyvault-agent/README.md

 * It runs before any other container as an init-container
 * It connects to Azure Key Vault using the cluster's service principle
 * It then grabs the desired secrets and/or certificates from Azure Key Vault and stores them in a shared volume (memory only - tmpfs)
-* If a secret refers to a key that is backing a certificate, both private key and certificate are exported as pem
+* If a secret refers to a key that is backing a certificate, both private key, certificate (and optionally CA chain) are exported as pem
 * It terminates and let other containers run
 * Finally, other containers have access to the secrets using a shared volume When creating Kubernetes secrets objects -